Symplectic Representation of Legendre Dynamics: Legendre preserving symplectomorphisms

-\begin{proof} \textbf{($\Leftarrow$)} Assume $F$ can be written as the composition of a cotangent lift of a diffeomorphism $f:Q\rightarrow Q$ and fiber-wise aﬃne translation of a closed $1$-form $\beta$.
+\begin{proof} \textbf{($\Leftarrow$)} \enspace Assume $F$ can be written as the composition of a cotangent lift of a diffeomorphism $f:Q\rightarrow Q$ and fibre-wise aﬃne translation of a closed $1$-form $\beta$.
 For every closed $1$-form $\alpha$ on $Q$, by construction we have